swl10/pyslet/doc/odatav2/consumer.rst

 :py:meth:`~pyslet.odata2.csdl.EntityCollection.update_entity`
 	Updates an existing entity following changes to the Entity's values.
 	You can't update the values of key properties.
-To change the key you will need to create a new entity with CopyEntity, insert the new entity and then remove the old one.
+To change the key you will need to create a new entity with copy_entity, insert the new entity and then remove the old one.
 Like insert_entity, the current filter is ignored.